James Galloway Weir

 selling machine.
 Then there were the boxes in different woods and

-with little hidden drawers.
+some with little hidden drawers.

 Weir's marketing skills kept